Skip to main content

 cargo tauri dev -- --extensionDevelopmentPath=/path/to/MyExtension

-For unit tests that do not require the editor runtime, use any test runner (Vitest, Jest, or Node’s built-in test runner) directly.
+Unit tests that do not require the editor runtime can use any test runner directly:

 Package